“I form the light and create darkness, I make peace and create calamity; I, the Lord, do all these things.”

 Andrew Murray includes this quote by Tauler in his commentary on the Hebrews: “Did not Jesus say, “I am the door of the sheepfold’ (John 10:1)?
 What to us in the sheepfold, dear children?
 It is the heart of the Father, whereunto Christ is the gate that is called Beautiful.
 O children, how sweetly and how gladly has He opened that door into the Father’s heart, into the treasure chamber of God!
 And there within He unfolds to us the hidden riches, the nearness and the sweetness of companionship with Himself.”
 That is what I mean by life flowing two ways.
 He is the light which is our life come from the Father and, in Him, we are lifted up, seated in heavenly places, brought eye to eye with the Father.

 “By this we know that we abide in Him and He in us because He has given us of His Spirit” (1 John 4:13).
 Ayin also means “spiritual insight” (Bentorah) and it is only when our eyes are enlightened by the Holy Spirit that we know that He is in us and we are in Him: One the same way He and the Father are One.
 With our eyes enlightened, we see Jesus.

-Unless notes otherwise, scriptures are quoted from the New King James Version of the Holy Bible, Thomas Nelson, Inc. 1982
+Unless noted otherwise, all scriptures are quoted from The New King James Version of The Holy Bible, Thomas Nelson, Inc., Nashville, Tennessee, 1982

-Strong, James, LLD., S.T.D., The New Strong’s Exhaustive Concordance of the Bible, Thomas Nelson Publishers, Nashville, Tennessee, 1990
+Strong, James, LL.D., S.T.D., Strong’s Exhaustive Concordance of the Bible, Thomas Nelson Publishers, Nashville, Tennessee, 1990